faded-men16/Excel_Dashboard/README.md

 ## Dashboard
 ![Madhav Sales Ecommerce](https://github.com/user-attachments/assets/b1f399ea-c7a6-49ee-b882-53c3f740a6e6)

+## Madhav E-commerce Project Insights
+- Top Purchasing States: The leading states contributing to sales are Maharashtra, Madhya Pradesh, and Uttar Pradesh.
+- Best-Selling Products: The top products include printers, bookcases, and sarees, indicating strong consumer interest in these categories.
+- Payment Methods: The majority of payments are made through Cash on Delivery (44%), followed by UPI (21%) and Debit Card (13%), showcasing preferred transaction methods among customers.
+- Peak Sales Months: The highest sales occur in January, February, March, and November, suggesting seasonal trends that can be leveraged for marketing strategies.

 ## Key Features
 - ETL Process: Extracted, transformed, and loaded (ETL) raw data to ensure data accuracy and consistency.
 - Interactive Dashboard: Developed dynamic visuals using Power BI with slicers and filters for real-time reporting.